US Medal of Honor recipient Hiroshi Miyamura dies at 97

 Upon his release, he was presented the Medal of Honor by President Dwight D. Eisenhower.
 It had been awarded in secret while he was still a prisoner of war.

-“I never ever thought I would receive the Medal of Honor for doing my duty, which I thought that’s all I was doing, was my duty,” Miyamura said in the 2018 Netflix documentary “Medal of Honor.”
+“I never, ever thought I would receive the Medal of Honor for doing my duty, which I thought that’s all I was doing, was my duty,” Miyamura said in the 2018 Netflix documentary “Medal of Honor.”

 Miyamura and Annello later met up and remained lifelong friends.
 Annello died in 2018.